RealSiteWorth

 Reading a confidence band

-If you take only one thing from this piece, take this: the width of the band is the signal.
-A narrow band means the model has high confidence, usually because the site is in a well-trodden niche with comparable recent sales.
+If you take one thing from this piece, take this: the width of the band is the signal.
+A narrow band means high confidence, usually because the site sits in a well-trodden niche with comparable recent sales.
 A wide band means the model is honest about not knowing yet.
+A valuator that returns the same band width regardless of input is not modeling confidence — it is defaulting.

 Editorial valuation range image showing the gap between a single estimate and a confidence band.